MultiverseLearningProducts/swe/src/mod2/wk2/day5.md

 ## Show and tell

-Please show the class you music player app.
+Please show the class your music player app.
 Be sure to cover:

 - How you designed the app
 - What its current capabilities are